miyaichi/Transparency-Toolkit/README.md

-# Ads.txt Manager V2 🚀
+# Transparency Toolkit 🚀

-**The Next-Gen Ads.txt & Sellers.json Management Platform**
+**The Comprehensive Transparency Toolkit for AdTech**

-Ads.txt Manager V2 is a performance-optimized toolkit for Publisher Operations and AdTech developers.
+Transparency Toolkit is a performance-optimized toolkit for Publisher Operations and AdTech developers.
 It provides a unified interface to validate, optimize, and monitor supply chain standards (ads.txt, app-ads.txt, sellers.json).

 ## Key Features